Advertise Lake Vacation Rentals

 Peckerwood Lake is a 4,000-acre private lake in Prairie County, Arkansas.
 The lake was formed in 1942 by a dam constructed on the Big La Grue Bayou for irrigation purposes.
 The lake is also used for recreation and is well known for its populations of channel catfish and crappie.

 Eating fish from Peckerwood Lake and most Arkansas lakes and streams is safe, but several counties have issued a fish consumption advisory.
-Check the link at the bottom of this page to see which areas are affected.
+Check the link at the sidebar of this page to see which areas are affected.

 Prairie County, located in Central Arkansas, was named for its landscape.
 The area is mostly flat farmland with rolling hills in the northwest corner.
 In addition to La Grue Bayou and Peckerwood Lake, there are a number of small lakes and reservoirs in the county.
 The scenic White River makes its way through the eastern section of the county on its way to the Mississippi River.
 All of the waterways in the area offer excellent fishing, especially catfish, and a wide variety of water recreation.